AngleProtocol/angle-docs/README.md

 ### 🛣️ Roadmap

-Angle Protocol could be used to issue any stablecoin, and will start on mainnet with a stable Euro.
+Angle Protocol could be used to issue any stablecoin. and has started on mainnet with agEUR, a Euro stablecoin.
 Besides creating the first liquid Euro stablecoin, the goal of Angle is to create stablecoins for other types of assets.

-Stable USD, CHF, GBP, JPY and KRW should be following EUR after launch.
+Stable USD, CHF, GBP, JPY and KRW should be following agEUR.

 ### 🎨 Protocol Design